scott-mao/FreeVA/README.md

 Running the following command will provide you with accuracy and score.
 Before running, please fill in your OpenAI API Key, the prediction file address for Step 1, the number of worker processes for multiprocessing (to accelerate inference), and the version number of GPT-3.5.

-*Note: The default version of gpt-3.5-turbo has been updated three times in chronological order: gpt-3.5-turbo-0301, gpt-3.5-turbo-0613, gpt-3.5-turbo-0125, with significant performance differences between versions.*
+⚠️*Note: The default version of gpt-3.5-turbo has been updated three times in chronological order: gpt-3.5-turbo-0301, gpt-3.5-turbo-0613, gpt-3.5-turbo-0125, with significant performance differences between versions.*
 ```sh
 bash scripts/gpt_eval/eval_qa_activitynet.sh
 ```